mrlordkaj/i2cdevlib-pi/README.md

 The I2C Device Library (i2cdevlib) is a collection of uniform and well-documented classes to provide simple and intuitive interfaces to I2C devices, made by Jeff Rowberg.

-My effort is make a simulation of Arduino to run the library on RaspberryPi without (or minimum) tweaks of his code.
+My effort is to make this library works on Raspberry Pi devices without minimum tweaks of code.
 Therefore, we will gain benefits of further update from the original project.

 The library only tested on devices I already have.
 Testing progress are reported at [Supported Devices](#supported-devices) table.